BrookesLab/duc-consent/README.md

 This schema enables precise documentation of consent-related use conditions that can be directly tied to specific digital assets (e.g., datasets, records, files).
 It supports:

 - **Granular consent tracking** at the asset level
-- Modeling of **condition clusters** that describe rules under which data may be used
+- Modelling of **condition clusters** that describe rules under which data may be used
 - Linking of conditions to **specific assets** and **scope of access**
 - Capturing **consent decisions**, timestamps, and individual responses